Auditing Crypto: The Existence and Rights Assertions (2026)

 Cryptio and Bitwave maintain the owned-wallet inventory, link addresses to the ledger, and retain the reconciliation evidence auditors test for existence and rights.
 Confirm the tool can produce a complete address set tied to the books and support control evidence (not just explorer balances) — the inventory's completeness and the address-to-records linkage are the audit-critical features.

-Wag3s Ledger maintains a complete owned-wallet inventory linked to the accounting records across chains, retains the reconciliation and control-evidence trail, and structures custody arrangements so the existence and rights assertions are testable rather than asserted from an explorer view.
+Wag3s Ledger maintains a complete owned-wallet inventory linked to the accounting records across chains, retains the reconciliation and control-evidence trail, and keeps custody arrangements documented so the existence and rights assertions can be tested rather than asserted from an explorer view.
+It assembles and preserves that evidence for the auditor to test; it does not perform the procedures or conclude on the assertion — the signing test, the custodian confirmation, and the sufficiency judgement remain the auditor's.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading